 How can we help you?

-You can use structured references with the so-called "smart" tables, which are Microsoft Excel spreadsheets with the table formatting applied.
+You can use structured references with the so-called "smart" tables.

 Use of structured references